Patch

 )

-Coords in Patch Initialization
+Coords in patch initialization

 Any number of coordinates can also be assigned when the patch is initiated.
 For coordinates other than those of the patch dimensions, the associated dimensions must be specified.
 For example: